ewjoachim/poireau/README.md

 Requirements
 ------------

-Except those listed in requirements.txt, the non-python requirements for this project are :
+Except Python 3 and the requirements listed in requirements.txt, the non-python requirements for this project are :

- - Lilypond (lilypond and musicxml2ly executables)
+ - Lilypond (lilypond and musicxml2ly executables) (for now, it's not used)
+ - GetText for translations

 Installation